How Google Accounts work when children turn 13

 Settings that change

-When child manage their own accounts:
+When a child manages their own account:

 - Parent supervision features are turned off, including allowing or blocking apps, setting a bedtime, and more.

 - Children are still in the family group, but can choose to leave.

 - Location sharing will be off, and children can decide if they want to turn it on again.